rbc-web/ReactSetup/docs/diy-setup.md

 ## Assumptions
-* Basic understanding of webpack.
+* Some understanding of webpack.
-* Basic understanding of npm.
+* Some understanding of npm.
-* Basic understanding of React.
+* Some understanding of React.

 ## Build Pipeline Overview
 ### Package Manager
 npm

 ### Bundler
 [webpack](https://webpack.js.org/)

-webpack allow us to use require and import modules.
+Aside bundling, webpack provides many tools that help manage your project.

+Some use cases include importing css files into your js files through a loader, or extracting and bundling them into a single file while obfuscating the file through a plugin.

 ### Compiler
 [Babel](https://babeljs.io/)

-Compiles (JS6+) to Earlier versions.
+Can compiles (JS6+) to Earlier versions.

 Let us use JSX (E.g \<Tag\>\<\/Tag\>) in our JS Code.